alixedi/old.alixedi.github.io/_posts/2014-08-19-django-filtered-feed.md

 published: true
 ---

 So the average-joe RSS is binary ie either you subscribe to a feed or you don’t.
 This approach results in a ridiculous amount of junk in our inbox.
 What if we could subscribe `define` the feed that we would like to subscribe to?
-Thanks to the stellar [django syndication framework][] and [django filters][], I was able to hack together a fix.
+Thanks to the stellar [django syndication framework](https://docs.djangoproject.com/en/dev/ref/contrib/syndication/) and [django filters](https://github.com/alex/django-filter), I was able to hack together a fix.

 If you have a `Book` model like so: